 Even though the founder of Kugelmugel died in 2015, the Republic officially has a population of over 650 non-resident citizens!
 I wonder what the Kugelmugel passport stamp look like?

-Three Days in Vienna – Day 2 – Empire and Art
+Three Days in Vienna – Day 2 – The Empire of Art